kamyargerami/Laravel-Admin-Panel/README.md

 all errors texts are stored in validation.php in fa directory

 # Configuration - .env file
-all of critical settins are in .env file.
+all of critical settings are in .env file.

 ## Security
 never change APP_ENV from "production" to anything else in .env file, that disables all the securiry check in admin panel